hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 None of this would have been possible ten years ago.
 And imagine all the people involved in making, recording, and distributing a record 50 years ago.

-Did the total number of musicians making a living from music go up or down (relative to the overall decline of the middle class)?
+Did recorded music cause the total number of musicians making a living from music go up or down (relative to the overall decline of the middle class)?
 I don't know if numbers are available for this.
 It could be there's less room for megastars like Lil Nas X who got extremely lucky.

-Likewise, we have fewer painters today, but many many more people making pictures in one way or another.
+**Computer animation**

+In the 1980s, Disney animators were scared of computers, fearing that computers would replace them entirely.
+But then Pixar built an extraordinarily-successful business of making computer-animated movies—directed, written, and animated by enormously talented artists.
+The computer didn't do the animation, it was a new animation tool.

+By the early 2000s, Disney's traditional cel animation business was in bad shape.
+Together with Pixar's success, they interpreted this as signalling the death of traditional cel animation.
+They  shut down cel animation in Burbank, and laid off any traditional animators that couldn't learn computer animation.
+Once Disney bought Pixar, Pixar's leadership took over Disney animation and resurrected Disney cel animation, because they loved the traditional art form and Disney's history.
+Yet, [their first traditional animation wasn't considered successful enough](https://en.wikipedia.org/wiki/The_Princess_and_the_Frog#Impact,_debates,_and_legacy); audiences viewed it as old-fashioned.
+So Disney gave up on cel animation for good.
+Styles and tastes change, and technology is one of the driving factors.

+But now, there are opportunities for many more animators than before, because 3D computer animation makes smaller projects much more feasible, and computer animation is used throughout "live action" films.
+Avatar is basically a computer animated movie with occasional actors and sets.
+VFX industry jobs are a mess now, but this is more about the business than the technology; Walt Disney had his own labor issues in the 1940s.

+Hand-drawn animation styles aren't actually dead; they're alive and well outside the US—though using computers heavily in the process.
+Sony's fantastic Spider-Verse movies are an encouraging sign for stylistic innovation in American animation.

 **The Short-Term versus the Long-Term**